 Yep, the desert scenery, bustling urban areas and – of course – the super famous ancient Egyptian archaeological sites at Giza and elsewhere make Egypt a dreamy, bucket list sort of destination.

 Egypt, however, is not what we’d consider safe; not the whole country, at least.
 The UK government’s Egypt safety travel advisory warns that nobody travels to North Sinai, and advises against “all but essential” travel to South Sinai.
-This warning also extends to the area west of the Nile Valley and the Nile Delta (but not between Mersa Matruh and the Delta).
-Don’t even think about going near borders – especially the Libya border.
+This warning also extends to the area west of the Nile Valley and the Nile Delta (but not between Mersa Matruh and the Delta) and there’s increased tension at the borders too, the border with Libya in particular

 There is a very real threat of terrorism and related activities in this area.
 Civilians have been kidnapped, a Russian passenger jet was downed in 2015, there’s ongoing military activity, even threats from the likes of Daesh-Sinai (part of the so-called Islamic State) on religious holidays…